8.4 Applying the Nursing Process to Bipolar Disorders

 Implementing Seclusion or Restraints

-Controlling escalating agitation during the acute phase of a manic episode may include immediate administration of a prescribed antipsychotic and benzodiazepine.
+Controlling escalating agitation during the acute phase of a manic episode may include immediate administration of a prescribed antipsychotic and/or benzodiazepine.
 A combination of haloperidol (Haldol) and lorazepam (Ativan) that can be injected for rapid onset of action is commonly used.
-The nurse must monitor for respiratory depression, hypotension, and oversedation after administering this type of medication.
+The nurse must monitor for respiratory depression, hypotension, and oversedation after administering these types of medication.

 Evaluation occurs continuously throughout the treatment of bipolar disorders.
 The registered nurse individualizes assessments based on the established goals and SMART outcomes for each client.
 The effectiveness of nursing and collaborative interventions is evaluated and revised as needed.
 Questions used to guide the evaluation process include the following: